 West Valley U-Pick, Yakima

+Head to West Valley U-Pick in the agriculturally rich Yakima Valley for apples, pears, and freshly pressed cider.
+Find their produce schedule on their website.
 After you pick, press your own apple cider on their old-fashioned hand-cranked cider presses.
 They’ll even press for you if you like.
-Add pears and grapes for an extra burst of flavor.
 Bring your own jug or purchase one on site.
+Wine lovers can also enjoy fall harvest events and sample local wines in scenic vineyards.

 Bellewood Farms, Lynden

-This family-run orchard in the lush northwest corner of the state features a whopping 25,000 apple trees of 21 different varieties.
+This family-run orchard in Northwest Washington features a whopping 25,000 apple trees of 21 different varieties.
 Come for harvest season and pick your own juicy Honeycrisp and Cosmic Crisp apples.
-Bring the kids and navigate the corn maze, ride the apple bin train, or book a farm tour, all while taking in gorgeous views of snow-covered Mount Baker.
+Bring the kids and navigate the corn maze, ride the apple bin train, or book a farm tour, all while taking in views of Mount Baker.
+In addition to serving up fresh-pressed cider, Bellewood Farms makes a bubbly, non-alcoholic sparkling apple cider that highlights a blend of apples that are pressed and carbonated on the farm.

 Lattin’s Country Cider Mill & Farm, Olympia

 Since 1976, Lattin’s Country Cider has been producing top-notch cider at its charming farm.
 Lattin’s presses fruity ciders like blackberry and strawberry, plus a delightful original apple cider, and a spiced apple cider for folks who want a bolder flavor.
+Lattin’s market sells numerous apple products, including farm-picked whole apples, apple butter, apple sauce, and dried apple chips, and the bakery offers fritters and cider donuts.
+And if you’ve never had an apple cider slushie, Lattin’s is the place to try it.

 Swans Trail Farms, Snohomish

-Swans Trail sticks to four apple types: the sweet and crisp Ambrosia, Cosmic Crisp, and Honeycrisp varieties, plus the more tart Jonagold.
-On autumn weekends, visitors can pick their own apples from the tree, or observe the cidermaking process at the cider mill.
-During the Fall Festival (late September-October), the Swans country store, donut shop, and apple shack sell mouthwatering treats like caramel apples, cider donuts, and apple-filled pastries.
+For nearly four decades, Ben and Carol Krause—and now their kids—have operated Swans Trail Farms.
+They produce fresh Washington cider pressed daily using apples picked straight from their orchards along the banks of the Snohomish River.
+Swans Trail sticks to four apple types: Ambrosia, Cosmic Crisp, Honeycrisp, and the more tart Jonagold.
+On fall weekends, visitors can pick their own apples or observe the cidermaking process at the cider mill.
+During the Fall Festival (late September-October), the country store, donut shop, and apple shack sell mouthwatering treats like caramel apples, cider donuts, and apple-filled pastries.

 Hard Cider Producers